weaveworks-guides/weave-net-legacy/weave-loadbalance/README.md

 ## Launching The Containers

 Now you are ready to launch a containerized simple REST webservice.
-The REST server listens for IP addresses of any other containers on the Weave network.
+The REST server listens for the IP addresses of any other containers on the Weave network.

-With both WeaveDNS and Weave IPAM enabled, only the name of container along with the hostname that you want to use is needed.
+With both WeaveDNS and Weave IPAM enabled, only the name of the container along with the hostname that you want to use is needed.
 In this instance, the same hostname is used for each container.

 Weave IPAM assigns each container a unique IP, WeaveDNS then detects them, and adds an entry for each: